-1) Measurement A. Initiatives for Recruiting/Retaining a Highly Diversified Workforce Baseline Year: 2008 Baseline Data: School district participation at the Appuel Corport Fair for Culturally and Ethnically Diverse Edited

-- School district participation at the Annual Career Fair for Culturally and Ethnically Diverse Educators.
-2008-09: 12 districts participated
+- 1) Measurement A. Initiatives for Recruiting/Retaining a Highly Diversified Workforce Baseline Year: 2008 Baseline Data: - School district participation at the Annual Career Fair for Culturally and Ethnically Diverse Educators.
+2008-09: 12 districts participated - The number of highly qualified candidates participating in the fair, as measured by certification status.
+2008-09: 560 certified candidates applied to participate in the fair